4nduril/tobias-barth.net/blog/source/_posts/Check-types-and-emit-type-declarations.md

 This is something pretty library-specific.
 When you build an application in TypeScript, you only care about correct types and an executable output.
 But when you provide a library, your users (i.e. other programmers) can directly benefit from the fact that you wrote it in TypeScript.
 When you provide type declaration files (`*.d.ts`) the users will get better auto-completion, type-hints and so on when they use your lib.

 Maybe you have heard about [DefinitelyTyped](https://www.definitelytyped.org/).
-Users can get typings from there for libraries that don't ship with their own types.
+Users can get types from there for libraries that don't ship with their own types.
 So, in our case we won't need to do anything with or for DefinitelyTyped.
 Consumers of our library will have everything they need when we deliver types directly with our code.

 Again, because these things are core functionality of TypeScript, we use `tsc`.
 But this time the calls are slightly different depending on how we transpile – with Babel or TSC.